Jakotina: Geography

 According to the present situation it can be concluded that it is the former village, because it was completely destroyed in the Bosnian War in 1992.
 In 2013 the village registered only 25 inhabitants, which is less than 4% of the population in 1991 (694).

 History

 Until 1955, Jakotina belonged to the former Previle Municipality, Kotor Varoš.

 A regional church dedicated to Sveti Ilija (Council Elijah the prophet), was built in Jakotina from 1981 to 1984.
 In 1992, after shelling by (para)military forces of Republika Srpska, it was almost completely destroyed, but the local population was expelled.
 Rebuilding work began in 2003; the church exterior is now mostly restored.
 Returning the local population is very slow and difficult.
-The local Population in Jakotina after war is 0, nobody live in Jakotina!
-The Serbs destroyed Houses and any Infrastruckture in Jakotina.
+The local Population in Jakotina after war is 0, nobody lives in Jakotina!
+The Serbs destroyed Houses and any Infrastructure in Jakotina.